Earth & Sky at Penistone Hill Country Park

 Earth & Sky is located amongst the expansive moorland views of Penistone Hill Country Park.
 The landscape is a sea of earthy colour with heather and rock punctuating its surface, as well as being well laced with walking paths.
 Both the musical journey through the landscape and the paths that lead you have intricate twists, moments of wonder and intricate detail to appreciate simultaneously.

 This is just a snapshot of the wider cultural happenings in Bradford throughout this year.
-Be sure to check out the Bradford 2025 website to see the full programme.
+Be sure to check out our full listings for Bradford 2025 – UK City of Culture.

 Where to go near Earth & Sky at Penistone Hill Country Park